pragma-/pbot/doc/VirtualMachine.md

     host$ qemu-img create -f qcow2 pbot-vm.qcow2 12G

-Then we can start QEMU (assuming x86_64) and tell it to boot the Fedora installer:
+Then we can start QEMU (assuming x86_64) and tell it to boot the installer ISO:

+Fedora:

     host$ qemu-system-x86_64 -enable-kvm -cpu host -mem 1024 -hda pbot-vm.qcow2 -cdrom Fedora-Server-netinst-x86_64-35-1.2.iso -boot d -nic bridge,br=pbot-br0 -usb -device usb-tablet

+OpenSUSE Tumbleweed:

+    host$ qemu-system-x86_64 -enable-kvm -cpu host -mem 1024 -hda pbot-vm.qcow2 -cdrom openSUSE-Tumbleweed-NET-x86_64-Snapshot20240321-Media.iso -boot d -nic bridge,br=pbot-br0 -usb -device usb-tablet

 This command is the bare minimum for performant virtualization with networking.
 See the QEMU documentation for interesting options to tweak your virtual machine.

 #### Install Linux in the virtual machine
-After executing the `virt-install` or `qemu` command above, you should now see a window showing Linux booting up and launching an installer.
-For this guide, we'll walk through the Fedora 35 installer.
+After executing the `virt-install` or `qemu` command above, you should now see Linux booting up and launching an installer.
+For this guide, we'll walk through the Fedora 35 and the OpenSUSE Tumbleweed installers.
 You can adapt these steps for your own distribution of choice.

+Fedora:

  * Click `Partition disks`.
 Don't change anything.
 Click `Done`.
  * Click `Root account`.
 Click `Enable root account`.
 Set a password.
 Click `Done`.